 An “Honoring Our Mentors” Fellowship Program

-The AATS Graham Foundation Timothy J. Gardner Fellowship provides a unique opportunity for an individual to enhance their education in outcomes research.
+The AATS Foundation Timothy J. Gardner Fellowship provides a unique opportunity for an individual to enhance their education in outcomes research.

 The program is designed to run from July 1, 2018-June 30, 2019 and provides an award of $10,000 directly to the recipient to be used to supplement the awardee’s research interest through additional training in statistics, study design, and clinical research.
 Fellowship support may be used for tuition for courses, workshops, or symposia related to this opportunity (note: funds may not be used for tuition already incurred or courses outside the realm of this fellowship).
 Funds may also be used to support clinical research projects that build upon these educational activities.

-The Fellowship is funded and administered by the AATS Graham Foundation and provides awards for up to one awardee annually.
+The Fellowship is funded and administered by the AATS Foundation and provides awards for up to one awardee annually.
 Additionally, recipients will be strongly encouraged to attend the 2018 AATS Annual Meeting in San Diego; those who attend will receive complimentary registration.
-Awardees will be required to submit a post-fellowship report and may be asked to present at the Graham Reception at the 2019 AATS Annual Meeting.
+Awardees will be required to submit a post-fellowship report and may be asked to present at the AATS Foundation Reception at the 2019 AATS Annual Meeting.